 Aerial sprays

 Provides the most extensive reach and is particularly useful when large areas need an application administered in a short window of time.
-Spray drift is a big issue and needs to be carefully managed and minimised.
+Spray drift is a big challenges and needs to be carefully managed and minimised.
 Ensure that the product is registered for aerial application.

 Applications – avoidance of pesticide driftPesticide drift needs to be avoided at all costs as it has the potential to cause extensive damage to non-target organisms.